-The resulting synthetic long-term daily flow series has a MAD of 1.31 m/s, which for a catchment area of 29.1 km corresponds to a MAUR of 45.1 l/s/km.
-A mean annual hydrograph for Clary Creek is shown on Figure 3.4, and a summary of estimated monthly flows is shown in Table 3.5.
+The resulting synthetic long-term daily flow series has a MAD of $1.31 \text{ m}^3$ /s, which for a catchment area of 29.1 km, corresponds to a MAUR of 45.1 l/s/km.
+A mean annual hydrograph for Clary Creek is shown on Figure 3.12, and a summary of estimated monthly flows is shown in Table 3.10.

-3.4 WET AND DRY MONTHLY FLOWS
+3.5 WET AND DRY MONTHLY FLOWS

 Wet and dry monthly flows were estimated for Lime Creek, Patsy Creek and Clary Creek for a recurrence interval of 10 years.
 The monthly return period values were estimated from the 15-year flow series in the creeks, using the distribution fitting application provided in Palisade Decision Tools @RISK statistical software program.
-The best fit distribution type was selected for each month.
-Ratios relating 10-year wet and dry monthly values to the mean values are presented in Table 3.6.
+The best fit distribution type, which was typically a Pearson Type 5 or Logistic distribution, was selected for each month.
+Ratios relating 10-year wet and dry monthly values to the mean values are presented in Table 3.11.
 10-year recurrence interval monthly discharges for other locations within the catchments may be estimated by multiplying calculated monthly flows by these ratios.

-3.5 7-DAY LOW FLOWS
+3.6 7-DAY LOW FLOWS

 Minimum 7-day average low flows typically occur during late summer or late winter within unglaciated watersheds in northern coastal watersheds in BC.
 Lime Creek, Patsy Creek and Clary Creek are located within subzone 'S' of the Skeena Streamflow Region, as delineated in Streamflow in the Skeena Region (Obedkoff, 2001).
 The data measured by WSC on Lime and Patsy Creeks are presented within the Obedkoff report.
 In the report, Obedkoff presents 10-year return period 7-day average low flows for both systems, as well as scaling curves for calculating 7-day low flows for other return periods up to 100 years.
-The scaling curves, which are presented on Figures 3.5 and 3.6 for Lime Creek and Patsy Creek, respectively, were applied to the Obedkoff 10-year return period values to derive return period 7-day low flows in each creek.
-The results are presented in Table 3.7.
+The scaling curves, which are presented on Figures 3.13 and 3.14 for Lime Creek and Patsy Creek, respectively, were applied to the Obedkoff 10-year return period values to derive return period 7-day low flows in each creek.
+The results are presented in Table 3.12.
 Because of watershed similarity, the Patsy Creek 7-day low flow values were scaled by drainage area to generate values for Clary Creek.
-The presented values may be scaled by drainage area to estimate 7-day low flow values for different locations within the respective watersheds.
+These flow estimates are likely conservatively low because low flows often don't scale linearly with area, but rather tend to be proportionally higher for larger areas.
+However, a conservative approach is considered appropriate in this instance give the available information.
+Recognizing this limitation, the presented values may reasonably be scaled by drainage area to estimate 7-day low flow values for different locations within the respective watersheds.

-3.6 PEAK FLOW ANALYSIS
+3.7 PEAK FLOW ANALYSIS